aditya-sengupta/legacy-website/index.markdown

 layout: home
 ---

 Hi!
 I'm Aditya, an astronomer interested in all the mathematical, computational, and engineering problems we solve so we can learn about space!
-I'm currently a student in the Part III MASt in Applied Mathematics at the University of Cambridge, as a postgraduate student in Girton College.
-After that, I plan to pursue a PhD in Astronomy.
-My primary interests are in astronomical instrumentation, photometry for exoplanet detection and characterization, and statistical methods for astronomical inference problems.
+I'm currently a PhD student in the Astronomy and Astrophysics department at UC Santa Cruz, where I'm being advised by Prof. Jonathan Fortney and Prof. Rebecca Jensen-Clem.
+My primary interests are in astronomical instrumentation, efficient computation for exoplanet atmosphere models, and statistical methods for astronomical inference problems.

-I recently graduated from UC Berkeley, where I double-majored in Engineering Physics and Engineering Mathematics and Statistics.
-I've worked with Prof. Courtney Dressing on exoplanet occurrence rates and point-spread-function photometry, and with Prof. Rebecca Jensen-Clem at UC Santa Cruz on control systems and sensor simulations for telescope adaptive optics systems.
+Previously, I earned a Master of Advanced Study degree in Applied Mathematics from Girton College, University of Cambridge, where I wrote a review essay on cloud models for exoplanet atmospheres under Prof. Nikku Madhusudhan.
+I graduated from UC Berkeley in 2021, where I double-majored in Engineering Physics and Engineering Mathematics and Statistics.
+There, I worked with Prof. Courtney Dressing on exoplanet occurrence rates and point-spread-function photometry, and with Prof. Rebecca Jensen-Clem at UC Santa Cruz on control systems and sensor simulations for telescope adaptive optics systems.

 I enjoy teaching and creating educational resources: check out the Expository Papers tab for some of what I've made!